 In order to qualify for the combined course arrangements, the student must:

 In addition to the general requirements above, the student should make sure that the requirements for admission to the professional school of his/her choice have been met.

 Engineering--The combined course plan in engineering gives the student the best of two worlds--liberal arts and engineering.
 In today's world, engineers should expect to contribute more than technical competence.
 They must be alert to the implications of their work.
 They must be aware of the changing values and priorities of society.
 And they must be concerned about the effects of science and technology upon the environment and the quality of life.

 Under the dual degree plan, the student will spend three years at Albion College, where he or she receives a strong background in the basic physics and mathematics which underlie all of engineering, but the student gains this knowledge in the context of the liberal arts tradition.
 He or she will then complete engineering training at an engineering school.
 Albion has formal agreements with Columbia University, the University of Michigan, Case Western Reserve University and Michigan Technological University which facilitate transfer admission.
 At other engineering schools the student follows regular transfer admission procedures.
 Details about the combined course program in engineering may be obtained from the Department of Physics.

-Health Sciences—Students may pursue combined course plans through accredited programs in dentistry, pharmacy and nursing.
+Health Sciences--Students may pursue combined course plans through accredited programs in dentistry, pharmacy and nursing.
 A number of professional schools offer dual degree programs that can be arranged with permission of Albion's registrar.
-See the Institute for Premedical Professions and Health Sciences section for more information.
+See the Pre-Medical and Health Care Studies Institute section for more information.